-But, while those two cameras are still the cheapest way into the expansive EOS DSLR system – at least without looking towards the secondhand market – this latest arrival gives users a few extra toys to play with, and a little more growing space.
+While those two cameras are still the cheapest way into the expansive EOS DSLR system – at least without looking towards the secondhand market – there's another option that gives users a few extra toys to play with, and a little more growing space.
 And with constant heat from affordable mirrorless cameras, that's only a good thing.

-Positioned between the EOS Rebel T6 / EOS 1300D and the more advanced EOS Rebel T7i / EOS 800D, the Rebel SL3, also known as the EOS 250D and EOS 200D II, updates the very capable EOS Rebel SL2 / EOS 200D that surfaced two years ago.
-Much of the Rebel SL3's core feature set is familiar to us, but this is the first time we're seeing 4K video on a DSLR this cheap from any manufacturer.
-So what else is new?
+Positioned between the EOS Rebel T6 / EOS 1300D and the more advanced EOS Rebel T7i / EOS 800D, the Rebel SL3, also known as the EOS 250D and EOS 200D II, followed on from the very capable EOS Rebel SL2 / EOS 200D that surfaced two years before it.
+At the time of release, much of the Rebel SL3's core feature set was familiar to us, but it also marked the introduction of 4K video on a DSLR this cheap from any manufacturer.
+So what else can be found on the camera?

 - 24.1MP APS-C sensor with Dual Pixel CMOS AF